openshift-pipelines/pipelines-as-code/README.md

 ```

 The above command would create a `Repository` CRD in your `demo` namespace which is used to determine where the PipelineRuns for your GitHub repository should run.
 It also generates an example pipeline in the `.tekton` folder.
-Commit and push the pipeline to your repo to start using pipeline as code.
+Commit and push the pipeline to your repo to start using pipelines as code.

 ## Usage Guide

-### Pipeline As Code Configurations
+### Pipelines As Code Configurations

 There is a few things you can configure via the configmap `pipelines-as-code` in
 the `pipelines-as-code` namespace.

-* `application-name`
+- `application-name`

   The name of the application showing for example in the GitHub Checks labels.
 Default to `"Pipelines as Code CI"`

-* `max-keep-days`
+- `max-keep-days`

   The number of the day to keep the PipelineRuns runs in the `pipelines-as-code` namespace.
 We install by default a cronjob that cleans up the PipelineRuns generated on events in pipelines-as-code namespace.
 Note that these PipelineRuns are internal to Pipelines-as-code are separate from the PipelineRuns that exist in the user's GitHub repository.
 The cronjob runs every hour and by default cleanups PipelineRuns over a day.
 This configmap setting doesn't affect the cleanups of the user's PipelineRuns which are controlled by the [annotations on the PipelineRun definition in the user's GitHub repository](#pipelineruns-cleanups).

+- `secret-auto-create`

+    Wether to auto create a secret with the token generated via the Github application to be used with private repositories.
+This feature is enabled by default.

 ### Namespace Configuration